-Dating of the "Liberec Codex"
+Analysis of the "Liberec Codex"

-The Radiocarbon Laboratory CRL began with the dating of base fibers of the so-called "Liberec Codex".
+The Radiocarbon Laboratory started the analysis of base fabric of the so-called "Liberec Codex".

 The "Liberec Codex" is one of the unique objects in Czech museum collections.
 It has been assumed to be a modern falsum of the Mayan codex created in the 1920s.
 Many researchers believe that its agave fibre paper, which is covered by a plaster layer, is much older and comes from the mid-15th century.
 Most drawings and calendar data on the pages lack sense; these are attributed to the well-known engraver and falsifier Genaro Lopéz.
 However, six pages of the booklet contain unique and entirely valid data from the Mayan twenty-day cycle.
 This gives hope that part of the document is genuine and has been created in the mid-15th century.

 In cooperation with Mgr.
 Petra Šťovíčková and other colleagues from the North Bohemian Museum in Liberec, Ing.
 Ivo Světlík, Ph.D. and Natálie Megisová took a sample of the base fabric layer of the codex.
 The sample will now be analyzed and its age determined using the radiocarbon dating method.